Static anycast IP addresses

-AWS Global Accelerator enables you to build applications where keeping state is essential.
-For stateful applications that require you to consistently route users to the same endpoint, you can choose to direct all requests from a user to the same endpoint, irrespective of the port and protocol.
+AWS Global Accelerator enables you to build applications that require maintaining state.
+For stateful applications where you need to consistently route users to the same endpoint, you can choose to direct all requests from a user to the same endpoint, regardless of the port and protocol.

 Distributed denial of service (DDoS) resiliency at the edge

 By default, AWS Global Accelerator is protected by AWS Shield Standard, which minimizes application downtime and latency from denial of service attacks by using always-on network flow monitoring and automated in-line mitigation.
-You can also enable AWS Shield Advanced for automated resource-specific enhanced detection and mitigation, as well as 24x7 access to AWS DDoS Response Team (DRT) for manual mitigations of sophisticated DDoS attacks.
+You can also enable AWS Shield Advanced for automated resource-specific enhanced detection and mitigation, as well as 24x7 access to the AWS DDoS Response Team (DRT) for manual mitigations of sophisticated DDoS attacks.
 AWS Shield Advanced also provides complete visibility into DDoS attacks and DDoS cost protection for scaling.
-This ensures scalable, reliable and cost efficient DDoS protection at edge for your applications.
+This ensures scalable, reliable, and cost-efficient DDoS protection at the edge for your applications.